SAP-archive/teched2021-ISP360/exercises/ex0/README.md

 - Backend service that persists the data and implements backend logic.
 It allows us to fetch data from **SAP Sales Cloud** and expose it via REST API.
 This is done in the **SAP AppGyver Cloud Integrations** builder
 - Frontend to create the user interface (web application) using the service interfaces created in the previous step.
 This is done using **SAP AppGyver Composer**
 - Integrating the web-app created in the previous step to **SAP Sales Cloud**.
 Note that in this workshop this part is showcased by the instructor only.

+**Disclaimer:** SAP AppGyver Cloud Composer (a.k.a.
+Cloud Integrations) featured in this session is a pre-released product and still under development.
+SAP reserves the right to make changes and set a future release date or not release it at all.

 ## Systems - User Selection & Login